madhank93/learn-k8s-ckad/README.md

     **Pod** - basic unit of work.
 It creates an abstraction over containers, so that it can be replaced with anytime run time containers (eg: docker, cri-o).
 Many containers can be deployed into the pod, but the best practice is one container per pod.
+    Each pod gets it own IP address and new IP address on every re-creation.
+It also acts as a load balancer.

+    **Service** - it is an abstract way to expose an application running on a set of Pods as a network service.
+It creates a permanent IP address, lifecycle of pod and service are not connected.
+Even if the pods crashes and recreated, service IP remains same.

+    **Ingress** - it manages external access to the services in a cluster, typically HTTP.
+It provides load balancing, ssl termination and name based hosting.

+    **ConfigMap** - it is used to store non-confidential (external config) data in key-value pairs.

+    **Secret** - it is used to store and manage sensitive information (eg: passwords, tokens, and keys), stores in base64 encoded format.

+    **Deployment** - describes the desired state of a pod or a replica set, then gradually updates the environment (for example, creating or deleting replicas) until the current state matches the desired state specified in the deployment file.
+In general we don't work directly with pods, we will create deployments.
+It is mainly for stateless apps.

+    **StatefulSet** - it is used to manage stateful applications with persistent storage (useful for db like mysql, MongoDb ...).
+It makes sure all the request to db are synchronized so that we can avoid data inconsistency problem.
+Pod names are persistent and are retained when rescheduled.
+Storage stays associated with replacement pods.
+Volumes persist when pods are deleted

   </p>